 Prime Bank Ltd is a leading private bank that opened its doors in 1992 and currently has 23 branches.
 Apart from offering banking services, it also offers insurance services, through Tausi Assurance Limited.
 It acquired Tausi in 2017, after buying 80.72% of its shares.

 Prime Bank Ltd employs 3,124 workers that serve its individual and corporate customers.
 It has over KES 78 billion in assets, and holds over 24,000 deposit accounts, giving it a 1.82% market share.
 In 2019, Prime Bank Ltd posted a KES 1.25 billion net profit, which was a 32% growth from the previous year’s KES 939.37 million.

 Collectively these banks have been stern in contribution to Kenya’s well-developed financial sector which contributed 7% to GDP in 2016.
 Making it possible for Kenya to be recognized as a world leader in mobile money technology through innovations like the Agent Banking Model which functions by allowing commercial banks and deposit-taking Microfinance institutions to contract third party retail networks as Banking Agents delivering approved financial services on their behalf through the process of application, vetting, and approval.

 It has since reported significant growth reaching 96% with Equity Bank recording an average number of 20,000 agents recruited since its introduction.

-Kenya’s Commercial banking sector is one of largest in Sub Saharan Africa placing fourth after South Africa, Nigeria, and Mauritius and is the central catalyst to Kenya’s GDP growth.
+Kenya’s Commercial banking sector is one of the largest in Sub-Saharan Africa placing fourth after South Africa, Nigeria, and Mauritius, and is the central catalyst to Kenya’s GDP growth.
 Records reflect that Between January 2016 and March 2017, the banking sub-sector has accounted for a 60% asset total in the financial services sector.